 First Lieutenants have roughly the same responsibilities as a Second Lieutenant, but receive higher pay and are given more responsibility.

-Captains are typically assigned to and have authority over a company.
-In such a position, they are referred to as the company commander.
+Captains are typically assigned to and have authority over a Flight.
+In such a position, they are referred to as the Flight commander.

 Lieutenant Colonel (Lt Col)(O5)

 The 21st rank in the U.S. Air Force, a Lieutenant Colonel is responsible for commanding a medical or support group, a squadron, or directing ops in the operations group.

 Colonels in the Air Force serve in a number of different roles.
 Some command elements of a wing while others serve as heads of staff in different Air Force staff agencies.

 Air Force Officer Ranks: General Officers